 Question #3: When it comes to humidity, what are the best conditions to keep your baby healthy?

 The EPA recommends keeping indoor humidity levels to between 30-50%.
 You can reach this ideal humidity level by utilizing a whole-home humidification system, or smaller plug-in humidifier.
 Most local hardware stores sell humidity gauges to help you determine what the humidity levels are in your home.

 Question #4: What are some additional tips and tricks parents can implement to keep their babies healthy?

 - Good nutrition: Whether your baby is bottle fed or just starting solid foods, make sure he or she is receiving the correct nutrients.
 A good, healthy diet helps your baby’s immune system stay strong during the winter months.

 - Good sleep: Sleep is essential to staying healthy during the winter months.
 Sometimes holiday travel can interrupt babies’ sleep cycle, so do what you can to ensure your baby receives enough sleep.

-- Good hand hygiene: Your baby may not be able to wash his or her hands yet, but you can!
+- Good hand hygiene: Your baby may not be able to wash their hands yet, but you can!
 Do your best to wash your hands regularly, particularly before or after feeding, bathing, or cuddling with your infant.
-He or she will eventually thank you for doing your part in stopping the spread of wintertime illnesses!
+They will eventually thank you for doing your part in stopping the spread of wintertime illnesses!

 Be sure to keep the humidity in your home between 30-50% for you and your baby.
 In the wintertime, a trusted humidifier can help you keep your family happy and healthy.